RottenFishbone/edgedetect/README.md

 # Disclaimer

-This was a university project in in image manipulation and is *definitely* not production quality.
+This is a toy for basic image manipulation and is *definitely* not production quality.
 That said, it might provide some useful techniques/insights and *is* fully functional.

 # edgedetect

 A small linux utility to apply edge detection on images.

+Edge detection is provided through CPU-executed convolution kernels on grayscale images.
+Thus, the output will always be grayscale (using the [luminosity method](https://mmuratarat.github.io/2020-05-13/rgb_to_grayscale_formulas)).

 ### Compilation